wso2/docs-is/en/docs/guides/password-mgt/forced-password-reset.md

     **true** for the relevant users.
 To do this, follow the steps explained later in this page under [Invoke Admin Force Password Reset](#invoke-admin-force-password-reset).

-3. Attempt to log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application as the user you created above, "Alex".
+3. Attempt to log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application as the user you created above.
     The login attempt will fail and a password reset will be prompted in the form of an error message saying "Login failed!
 Please recheck the username and password and try again".

-5. Log in to the email account you provided in Alex's user profile.
+5. Log in to the email account you provided in user profile of the created user.
 You will see a new email with a password reset request.

 6. Follow the link provided in the email to reset the password.
-You can now log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application successfully as Alex using the new password.
+You can now log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application successfully using the new password.

 ---